PRINCE2

 PRINCE2 (PRojects IN Controlled Environments) is a structured project management method and practitioner certification programme.
 PRINCE2 emphasises dividing projects into manageable and controllable stages.

 It is adopted in many countries worldwide, including the UK, Western European countries, and Australia.

 PRINCE2 training is available in many languages.

 PRINCE2 was developed as a UK government standard for information systems projects.
 In July 2013, ownership of the rights to PRINCE2 were transferred from HM Cabinet Office to AXELOS Ltd, a joint venture by the Cabinet Office and Capita, with 49% and 51% stakes respectively.

+In 2021, PRINCE2 was transferred to PeopleCert during their acquisition of AXELOS.

 History

 PRINCE was derived from an earlier method called PROMPT II (Project Resource Organisation Management Planning Techniques).
 In 1989 the Central Computer and Telecommunications Agency (CCTA) adopted a version of PROMPT II as a UK Government standard for information systems (IT) project management.
 They gave it the name 'PRINCE', which originally stood for "PROMPT II IN the CCTA Environment".
 PRINCE was renamed in a civil service competition as an acronym for "PRojects IN Controlled Environments".
 PRINCE2 is the second edition of the earlier PRINCE method which was initially announced and developed in 1989 by the Central Computer and Telecommunications Agency (CCTA), a UK government support agency.
 PRINCE2 was released in 1996 as a generic project management method.

-PRINCE2 has become increasingly popular and is now a de facto standard for project management in many UK government departments and across the United Nations system.
-There have been two major revisions of PRINCE2 since its launch in 1996: "PRINCE2:2009 Refresh" in 2009, and "PRINCE2 2017 Update" in 2017.
+Since then, PRINCE2 became increasingly popular and is now a de facto standard for project management in many UK government departments and across the United Nations system.

+There have been three major revisions of PRINCE2 since its launch in 1996: "PRINCE2:2009 Refresh" in 2009, and "PRINCE2 2017 Update" in 2017.
 The justification for the 2017 update was the evolution in practical business practices and feedback from PRINCE2 practitioners in the actual project environment.
+More recently, in 2023 AXELOS launched PRINCE2 7 - the 7th edition - which is described below.

 Overview of PRINCE2

-Six Aspects
+Seven aspects of project performance

 These aspects are also called tolerances or performance goals.
-They quantify the project tolerance and are considered during decision-making processes.
-In some organisations these can be key performance indicators (KPIs).
+Tolerances define the delegated levels of authority which are set by a higher level of management to a lower level.
+The management level responsible must manage within the tolerances provided only as long as they are not forecast to be exceeded.
+Otherwise they are deemed to be an exception which requires escalating to the management level which delegated them.
+This way of managing is known as 'management by exception' and is one of the principles of PRINCE2.
+By managing in this way, it saves the time of senior management.
+In some organisations tolerances can be key performance indicators (KPIs).
 In the following table project level tolerances are summarised:

-Benefits can have as target the cost of the benefit, but the cost tolerance above is related to the cost of the project, not the cost of the benefit.

-Each management level is checked against these tolerances, coming from the upper level.

-Seven Principles (why, or guidelines to follow)
+Seven principles (why, or guidelines to follow)

 PRINCE2 is based on seven principles and these cannot be tailored.
 The PRINCE2 principles can be described as a mindset that keeps the project aligned with the PRINCE2 methodology.
 If a project does not adhere to these principles, it is not being managed using PRINCE2.